1871fotc/1871fotc.github.io/snippets/glenville-massy.md

 ![Panorama of a large Queenslander house on the corner of Milton Road and Hobbs Street, Auchenflower. ca. 1920](../assets/glenville-auchenflower.jpg)

 *<small>[5657 Panorama of a large Queenslander house on the corner of Milton Road and Hobbs Street, Auchenflower. ca. 1920](http://onesearch.slq.qld.gov.au/permalink/f/1upgmng/slq_alma21148712080002061).
 Part of a motorcar can be seen at the far right of the photo and tram lines and a tram are shown at far left.
 The house is timber, with a brick and timber fence.
-The house, named '*Glenville*' was the residence of pastoralist Glenville Massy and his family.
+The house, named 'Glenville' was the residence of pastoralist Glenville Massy and his family.
 The house was demolished in the 1960s. — State Library of Queensland.</small>*

 <!--
 "Glenville" on the corner of Hobbs Street and Milton Road.
 Built 1910.